 It works like this, during the training section of the off-season you roll a die for a veteran.
 I will use Bibi as an example because I have an image of him from the Superclub site.
 He has 5 stars, three white and two dark.

 To keep him playing as a 4-star player you need to roll at least a 4, if you roll a 5 or 6 he remains a 4-star.
-If however you roll, 3,2 or 1 he loses a star.
+If however, you roll, 3,2 or 1 he loses a star.
 He becomes a 3-star player.
 In one season Bibi could go from 4 stars to 2 stars if he was unlucky enough to get injured and then also lose stars during the off-season.

 This is huge, it means taking a 5-star veteran is great but it’s also a gamble because you are always thinking about when to cut your losses and get that player traded out.

-It also means that your squad starting position can shift dramatically from one season to the next if you have a lot of veterans and are unlucky with all of them.
+It also means that your squad’s starting position can shift dramatically from one season to the next if you have a lot of veterans and are unlucky with all of them.
 During one game I lost 4 stars at the end of one season on veterans and didn’t manage to develop any players.
 I told you dice hate me.

 There are new roles too, the first is Utility players.
-These purple-faced cards are a very good pick, you can play them in any position without penalty and they can really help to open up your choices without giving too much away in your picks.
+These purple-faced cards are a very good pick, you can play them in any position without penalty and they can help to open up your choices without giving too much away in your picks.

-There are two new classes of midfielder, an attacking midfielder (lime green) who can be played in Midfield or Attack with no penalty, if you played him in defence you lose a whole star and the Defensive midfielder (orange) who can play Midfield or Defence without penalty but again, if you put him in attack you lose a whole star.
+There are two new classes of midfielder, an attacking midfielder (lime green) who can be played in Midfield or Attack with no penalty, if you play him in defence you lose a whole star and the Defensive midfielder (orange) who can play Midfield or Defence without penalty but again, if you put him in attack you lose a whole star.

 On top of the new positions, we have three traits.
 Enforcers, Tacticians and Comeback specialists.
 The Enforcers protect players on either side of themselves from injury.
 This is huge considering what an injury could mean to the veteran players and it makes the grey matter tick while you decide what you need for your squad and where to place players and vets.